Skip to main content

 AROUND JHANSI

-Just beyond the city of Jhansi, there is a string of fortresses which tell the story of the shifting of political powers in the 18th and the 19th century.
-The fort of Samthar, which was the seat of a powerful princely state till 1947.
+Just beyond the Jhansi city, there is a string of fortresses which tell the story of the shifting political powers in the 18th and the 19th century.
+The most splendid among them is the fort of Samthar that was a seat of a powerful princely state till 1947.
 Near Samthar, lies the fort of Ammargarh, once the stronghold of the Naga Sanyasi Warrior Mahants, who controlled vast swathes of Bundelkhand, before their power was curtailed by Mahadji Scindia.
 Just beyond Samthar lies the Lohagarh Fort, that is immortalized in folksongs for its resistance to the British in 1857-58.
+Towards the east of Jhansi city, lie the two Bundela fortresses of Barua Sagar and Tahrauli, which are remnants of the numerous Bundela principalities that once dotted the region.
+To the south of Jhansi, there is a British-era Sukma Dukma Dam, built between 1905-1909, which is an engineering marvel due to a milelong tunnel that lies underneath the dam.

 SAMTHAR FORT